Battle of Edson's Ridge: First night's action

-The Americans knew of the approach of the Japanese forces from reports from native scouts and their own patrols, but did not know exactly where or when they would attack.
+The Americans knew of the approach of the Japanese forces from reports from native scouts and their own patrols but did not know exactly where or when they would attack.
 The ridge around which Edson deployed his men consisted of three distinct hillocks.
 At the southern tip and surrounded on three sides by thick jungle was Hill 80 (so named because it rose 80 ft above sea level).
 Six hundred yards north was Hill 123 (123 ft high), the dominant feature on the ridge.
 The northernmost hillock was unnamed and about 60 ft high.
 Edson placed the five companies from the Raider battalion on the west side of the ridge and the three Parachute battalion companies on the east side, holding positions in depth from Hill 80 back to Hill 123.
-Two of the five Raider companies, "B" and "C", held a line between the ridge, a small, swampy lagoon, and the Lunga River.
+Two of the five Raider companies, "B" and "C", held a line between the ridge, a small swampy lagoon, and the Lunga River.
 Machine-gun teams from "E" Company, the heavy weapons company, were scattered throughout the defenses.
 Edson placed his command post on Hill 123.

 At 21:30 on 12 September, the Japanese cruiser Sendai and three destroyers shelled the Lunga perimeter for 20 minutes and illuminated the ridge with a searchlight.
-Japanese artillery began shelling the Marine lines, but did little damage.
+Japanese artillery began shelling the Marine lines but did little damage.
 At the same time, scattered groups of Kawaguchi's troops began skirmishing with Marines around the ridge.
-Kawaguchi's 1st Battalion—led by Major Yukichi Kokusho—attacked the Raiders's "C" company between the lagoon and the Lunga River, overrunning at least one platoon and forcing the Marine company to fall back to the ridge.
+Kawaguchi's 1st Battalion—led by Major Yukichi Kokusho—attacked the Raiders' "C" company between the lagoon and the Lunga River, overrunning at least one platoon and forcing the Marine company to fall back to the ridge.
 Kokusho's unit became entangled with troops from Kawaguchi's 3rd Battalion under Lieutenant Colonel Kusukichi Watanabe, who were still struggling to reach their attack positions, and the resulting confusion effectively stopped the Japanese attack on the ridge that night.
-Kawaguchi, who was having trouble locating where he was in relation to the U.S. Marine lines as well as coordinating his troops' attacks, later complained, "Due to the devilish jungle, the brigade was scattered all over and was completely beyond my control.
+Kawaguchi, who was having trouble locating where he was in relation to the Marine lines as well as coordinating his troops' attacks, later complained, "Due to the devilish jungle, the brigade was scattered all over and was completely beyond my control.
 In my whole life I have never felt so disappointed and helpless."
-Twelve U.S. Marines were killed; Japanese casualties are unknown but perhaps somewhat greater.
+Twelve Marines were killed; Japanese casualties are unknown but perhaps somewhat greater.
 Although both Oka in the west and the Kuma unit in the east tried to attack the Marine lines that night, they failed to make contact and halted near the Marine lines at dawn.

 At first light on 13 September, Cactus Air Force aircraft and Marine artillery fired into the area just south of the ridge, forcing any Japanese out in the open to seek cover in the nearby jungle.
 The Japanese suffered several casualties, including two officers from Watanabe's battalion.
 At 05:50, Kawaguchi decided to regroup his forces for another attack that night.